rideau-info.com

 Stay Clear, Stay Safe: Dams are not safe places for recreation or fishing.

 A spot that looks calm and safe one moment can become dangerous within a few seconds as water levels and flows change, often without warning.
-Waters above dams are particularly dangerous as excess water is released through the dam; the fast-moving water creates dangerous turbulence and strong undercurrents.
+Water above dams is particularly dangerous as excess water is released through the dam; the fast-moving water creates dangerous turbulence and strong undercurrents.
 The draw of the dam could act as suction, trapping you against the structure below the surface, causing death.

 DOMESTIC ANIMALS